will-rowe/SEAR/README.md

 1. SEAR App
 ----

-+ The SEAR App is due to be published on the BaseSpace platform (Illumina).
++ The SEAR App is due to be published on the [BaseSpace](https://basespace.illumina.com/home/sequence) platform (Illumina).

 + This is the recommended version to use as it is actively being developed and has the latest version of the SEAR report output.

-+ Visit [BaseSpace](https://basespace.illumina.com/apps/2083081/SEAR-Antibiotic-Resistance?preferredversion) to find out more and try the App!
++ Visit the SEAR App [page](https://basespace.illumina.com/apps/2083081/SEAR-Antibiotic-Resistance?preferredversion) to find out more and try the App!

 2. SEAR.docker_version